 Reduce Heart Disease and Stroke: Fruits and vegetables help your body fight cardiovascular disease.
-If you are excluding meat, be sure to still eat a well-balanced meal.
+If you are excluding meat, be sure to still eat a well-balanced meal that supplements the nutrients you would get from animal protein.
 Eating no meat on Mondays will encourage you to increase your veggie, fruit, whole grain, and legume intake.

-Lower Cancer Risk: Red meat or processed meat may increase the risk of colorectal cancer.
-Having a diet rich in vegetables and fruits may lower your risk of cancer.
+Lower Cancer Risk: Red meat or processed meat may increase the risk of colorectal cancer due to naturally occurring carcinogens.
+Having a diet rich in vegetables and fruits and limiting red meat consumption may lower that risk.

-Prevent diabetes: Diets low in processed meat, and high in plant-based foods, may reduce your risk for type 2 diabetes.
-Adding more greens to your diet can help you maintain a healthy weight through a well-balanced diet, which is a key factor in preventing type 2 Diabetes.
+Prevent Diabetes: Diets low in processed meat, and high in plant-based foods, may also reduce your risk for type 2 diabetes.
+Adding more greens to your plate can help you maintain a healthy weight through a well-balanced diet, which is a key factor in type 2 diabetes prevention .

-Save Money: Not only is excluding meat on Mondays good for your health, but also for your wallet.
-Save a few bucks each week by skipping meat on Mondays!
+Save Money: Not only is excluding meat on Mondays good for your health, but it’s also for your wallet.
+Save a few bucks each week by skipping meat!

-To learn more about Meatless Mondays, please visit the Mayo clinic’s website.
+To learn more about Meatless Mondays, please visit the Mayo Clinic’s website here.